imagej/imagej.github.io/_pages/plugins/biovoxxel-toolbox.md

 How to: You need either choose the two images in the "Flat-field" version or specify a gaussian blurring radius for the "Pseudo flat-field correction" in a way to eliminate specific feature appearance but to keep the difference in shading/lighting.
 Therefore, rather big radii (sigma) are needed (potentially between 40-150, but this depends on image and feature size).

-Remark: The pseudo flat field correction menu command links to the plugin with the same name under {% include bc content='Plugins | BioVoxxel'%} (necessary to additionally download from the BioVoxxel update site together with the Toolbox).
+Remark: The pseudo flat field correction menu command links to the plugin with the same name under {% include bc path='Plugins | BioVoxxel'%} (necessary to additionally download from the BioVoxxel update site together with the Toolbox).

 Advantage of the Pseudo flat field correction: This is now recordable and works with stacks.
 Thus, time-lapse movies e.g. from a brightfield microscope can be completely corrected for unequal lighting according to the individual differences in each frame.
 The blurring is visualized on the currently active frame to be able to sufficiently eliminate structural information.